draddo11/100-days-of-code/r1-log.md

 Did a little bootstrap and finished  the first chapter of YDKJS - up and going....  great read will read the other chapters (scopes and  closures)
  ## R1D72
  started the next chapter of YDKJS .. read articles on medium
+ ## R1D72
+ doing fcc on css read a little YDKJS